loosechainsaw/loosechainsaw.github.io/_posts/2020-02-22-left-rotate.md

  - rotate
 ---
 # Introduction
-In this post we will look at rotating a datastucture like an array to the left.
-This means moving each element one place to the left, with the first item being moved into the last position.
-We basically start at the first item to the last item and copy the next element over the top.
-This is means at any position the value will be that of the next position.
-However because we copy over the top with the next element we would lose the first element if we do not store it in a temporary variable.
-Also we need to make sure that we stop if the next element is equal to one past the end of the array.
-The algorithm is a generic algorithm and is parameterized on the concept of forward iterators.
-This means that pretty much any stl compliant datastructure can use this algorithm.
+In this post, we will look at an algorithm which rotates a data structures elements to the left.
+The reader should also be able to apply what they have learn after reading this article to develop an algorithm which rotates to the right, with little effort.
+Rotating a data structure, like an array or vector, involves shifting each element one place to the left.
+The first element however will be shifted into the last position of the data structure, as the last element in the data structure has already shifted one place to the left.

+The process starts at the first element and proceeds to the last element, copying the subsequent element into the current elements place, thus overwriting it.
+However because we overwrite the current element in each iteration, with that of the subsequent element, we need to store a temporary copy of the first element, so we can use it to replace the last element in the data structure.
+Special consideration also needs to be given when the last element of the data structure is reached, since we can not access the subsequent element.

+The rotate_left algorithm algorithm presented in this article, uses iterators, like the rest of the STL.
+Future articles will cover how iterators work and how to implement data structures which use iterators, which are also compatible with the STL.
+The ring buffer article on this site, is an example of an STL compatible data stucture, which will be used in a future article to exmplain in depth the STL requirements for data structures and iterators.
+Suffice for now, iterators can be considered a generalization of pointers, which allow any compatible data structure to use the STL algorithms, or algorithms designed with iterator support in mind.

 # Walk through
 As an example given a array of size 3, lets walk through some examples so see how it works.